University Hall, University of Hong Kong: Hall culture

 Recently, the development of University Hall tends to be more diversified.
 Apart from participating in interhall competitions, it also actively organizes and joins different activities, including a yearly Halloween ball in which the castle turns into a haunted house, Current Affairs Forum, Round Island Bike Trip, Drama Public Show and Fire Dragon crafting.

 Sports

-University Hall offers a number of sports, such as lacrosse, softball, hockey, dragon boat, tennis, badminton, soccer, volleyball, athletics, and snooker.
+University Hall offers a number of sports, such as lacrosse, softball, hockey, dragon boat, table tennis, soccer, athletics, and snooker.

 Cultural activities

 University Hall participates in different interhall cultural competition, including Drama, Choir, Debate, and Bridge.
 Except these, the Cultural Sub-Committee of UHall organizes a "Pok Fu Lam History Tour" with Pok Fu Lam Village monthly and introduce historical sites around Pok Fu Lam (like University Hall, the Bethanie, and Pok Fu Lam Village), showing the culture and features of this community.

 Current affairs

 The University Hall Current Affairs Sub-Committee holds Current Affairs Forum regularly, allowing hallmates to discuss current social, political, and international issues.